garcia-clara/garcia-clara/README.md

 - 👨‍💻 I’m currently working at la Banque de France as a Webdesigner apprentice
 - 📚 I’m currently studying software engineering at EPITECH Paris
 - 💪🏼 Future Goals: Learning everything about JavaScript!
-- ⚡ Fun fact: I do digital art 🖌️
+- ⚡ Fun fact: I also do digital art 🖌️

 ---